Building on the Thames and Vauxhall

 But will the government listen?

 A surprising flurry of optimistic posts about London and the UK tech scene flooded my timeline yesterday.
-It took me quite by surprise, to be completely honest.
-The usual chorus of doomer rants seemed to have vanished entirely, replaced by an infectious energy that I haven’t seen in a very long time.
+The usual chorus of doomers seemed to have vanished entirely, replaced by an energy I haven’t seen in a long time.

-As the father of a 16-year-old son, I’ve adopted a worried and pessimistic outlook on the future he is inheriting.
-It is a mindset built on years of observing economic stagnation and political missteps, so I was genuinely pleased to have that challenged by this unexpected wave of enthusiasm.
+As the father of a 16-year-old son, I’ve been worried about the future he’s inheriting.
+Years of economic stagnation and political missteps will do that.
+So it was good to have that challenged by this unexpected wave of enthusiasm.

 Judging from what I’ve been reading on X, the consensus among the young tech groovers is clear.
-What the government really needs to do is quit their ridiculous censorship obsession, and then go all in on nuclear power to solve our glaring energy woes, and then simply sit back and watch as the economy recovers.
+Quit the ridiculous censorship obsession, go all in on nuclear power to sort out energy, and then sit back and watch the economy recover.

-I am someone with deep, personal roots in London; my mother was born there, and the city’s history is woven directly into my family’s.
-As a child, I was a dedicated “rail rider”, and my dad used to take us down on the train from York every other weekend for the grand sum of 50p.
-Those trips were absolute magic.
-If you take a look at the war memorial in King’s Cross Station today, you will see the names of several Blakes etched into the stone.
-They were all railway men from my dad’s side of the family who helped build the very infrastructure of the place.
+My roots in London run deep.
+My mother was born there.
+As a child I was a dedicated “rail rider”.
+My dad used to take us down on the train from York every other weekend for the grand sum of 50p.
+Those trips were magic.
+If you look at the war memorial in King’s Cross Station today, you’ll see the names of several Blakes etched into the stone.
+Railway men from my dad’s side of the family who helped build the place.

-After I finished school, I didn’t go to university.
-I went to work in a shoe shop at Affleck’s Palace in Manchester instead, soaking up a very different kind of cultural revolution.
+After school I didn’t go to university.
+I went to work in a shoe shop at Affleck’s Palace in Manchester instead.
+A very different kind of cultural revolution.

-After I finally got the whole “Madchester” thing out of my system, I decided it was time to move to the Big Smoke and I am incredibly glad I did.
-My arrival in London coincided with the birth of the internet revolution and it was just an amazing place to be.
-After many adventures and missteps, I found myself sitting in a trendy web agency in Shoreditch, right in the engine room of the dot-com boom.
-Those were incredibly heady days.
-To be honest, I can’t remember a lot of it, but what I do remember will stay with me for the rest of my days.
-There was just this amazing, crackling excitement in the air, the undeniable feeling of being in the centre of the world, and being young in a brilliant city like London.
-Honestly, there is nothing quite like it.
+After I finally got the whole “Madchester” thing out of my system, I moved to the Big Smoke and I’m glad I did.
+My arrival coincided with the birth of the internet and it was just an amazing place to be.
+After many adventures and missteps, I found myself in a web agency in Shoreditch, right in the engine room of the dot-com boom.
+Heady days.
+I can’t remember a lot of it, to be honest, but what I do remember will stay with me.
+Being young in London, feeling like you’re in the centre of the world, there is nothing quite like it.

-Now it seems like that exact same magic could be happening all over again with AI, and I really hope that it is for my son’s sake.
-If only the government would step back and help make it happen, or at least get out of the way, instead of doing seemingly everything they can to wreck the revolution before it even gets started.
+Now it seems like that could be happening all over again with AI, and I really hope it is, for my son’s sake.
+If only the government would get out of the way instead of doing everything they can to wreck it before it even gets started.

 More in Blog